About the convergence to initial data of the heat problem on the Heisenberg group: Proofs of the Main Results

-where $M>1$ can be suitably chosen in order to get $\sigma_2$ in the interval we will eventually need.
-From the above estimation, by taking into account the behavior of the heat kernel \eqref{est.phi.q}, it follows that for $a<S$ (here is when we need $\sigma_2<a$, hence we choose the $M$ value) there are constants $C_1,C_2>0$ such that
+where $M>1$ is chosen so that $\sigma_2$ lies in the required interval.
+From \eqref{big.estimation} and the behavior of the heat kernel \eqref{est.phi.q}, it follows that for $a<S$ there exist constants $C_1,C_2>0$ such that

-where $\mathcal{M}_R f(g)$ denotes the (centered) local Hardy-Littlewood maximal operator defined for $R>0$ by
+where $\mathcal{M}_R f(g)$ denotes the centered local Hardy-Littlewood maximal operator defined for $R>0$ by

-The notation $|E|$ for a measurable set $E\subset\mathcal{H}_n$ means its volume: $|E| = \int\limits_{\mathcal{H}_n} \chi_E(h) dh$, observe here that we are using the Carnot-Caratheodory distance in oder to define the balls $B(g,r)$, hence the operator $\mathcal{M}_R$ depends on this definition.
-We could be using, for example, the Kor\'anyi distance to define the balls and the operator would be another, although very similar, hence both of them are treated together almost everywhere in the literature.
+The notation $|E|$ for a measurable set $E\subset\mathbb{H}_n$ denotes its volume: $|E| = \int_{\mathbb{H}_n} \chi_E(h) dh$.
+We use the Carnot-Carathéodory distance to define the balls $B(g,r)$, hence the operator $\mathcal{M}_R$ depends on this definition.
+Using another distance, such as the Korányi metric, would lead to an equivalent operator, and both are treated similarly in the literature.

-This leads us to the next element: we need to justify that $\mathcal{M}_R$ maps boundedly $L^p(\mathbb{H}_n,v)$ to $L^p(\mathbb{H}_n,u)$ for suitable weights $v$ and $u$.
-For the $L^p(\mathbb{H}_n)$ boundedness of the (nonlocal) Hardy-Littlewood maximal operator we refer to Zienkiewicz's work \cite{Z2005} and H.Q.Li's (yet another) work \cite{Li2009}.
-The next Theorem gives us exactly what we need.
+The $L^p(\mathbb{H}_n)$ boundedness of the nonlocal Hardy-Littlewood maximal operator follows from the general theory of spaces of homogeneous type.
+The next Theorem provides the exact two-weight estimate needed for our purpose.

 \begin{thm} Consider $1<p<\infty$ and a weight function $v$ such that $v^{-\frac{1}{p}}\in L^{p'}_{loc}(\mathbb{H}_n)$.
 Then there exists a weight function $u$ such that